hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 Minimal FuzzerK Util
 |||||||||||||||||||||

 A program which uses the modules mentioned previously to help test other programs by generating fuzz input for them and pushing to them using either console or file or tcp or tls session.

 This allows a end user to quickly test their program using this fuzzer logic, without needing to modify their program to handshake with the fuzzer library provided by this package.
-They just need to write few simple text based control files and inturn test their program, provided their program takes inputs over the stdin or a tcp session or a tls session.
+They just need to write few simple text based control files and inturn test their program, provided their program takes inputs over the stdin or a file or a tcp session or a tls session.

-It also allows one to test the libraries/modules in this system/crate, in a simple yet flexible and potentially useful way.
+It also parallely allows one to test the libraries/modules provided here, in a simple yet flexible and potentially useful way.

+It includes a basic application specific vm and scripting language to easily control its operation in a flexible way.
+It does a basic quasi ahead of time compilation of the script file and inturn runs the generated program.

+One could either just define the fuzzers and the fuzz chains and let the vm run it directly.
+Or if one wants more control and flexibility, then one could create a program script file.

+This vm scripting language supports basic programming constructs like variables, arithmatic operation, condition checks, labels and conditional and unconditional gotos, io operations and so.
+Additionally few conviniance features are also supported like functions with arguments and recursion support, global and local variables, variant data type, conditional function calls, io abstraction, ...

 Usage Flow possibilities